CSS Pontchartrain: New Madrid and Island Number Ten

 After the outbreak of the American Civil War, the Confederate States Navy purchased a number of vessels for military use.
 One of these was Lizzie Simmons, which was purchased on October 12, 1861, while at New Orleans.
 During January and February 1862, the vessel went through the process of conversion into a gunboat.
+The conversion work used nearly 80,000 board feet of pine, with roughly 800 board feet of cypress and another 800 board feet of oak.
 The Confederates armed her with seven cannons, including an 8 in smoothbore of a model similar to the Paixhans gun and two 32-pounder (14.5 kilogram) rifled guns.
 Renamed to Pontchartrain, she was commissioned into Confederate service in March and placed under the command of First Lieutenant John W. Dunnington, who had previously served on the gunboats CSS McRae and CSS Tuscarora.
 After her commissioning, she was sent up the Mississippi River to support the Confederate defenses at Columbus, Kentucky.

 On March 6, Union troops occupied Point Pleasant, Missouri, in an attempt to cut off the Confederate defenders of New Madrid, Missouri.
 Pontchartrain and the gunboat CSS General Polk were sent to investigate the movement.
 After coming too close to shore, Pontchartrain came under musket fire, which killed or wounded several aboard.
 The two Confederate vessels fired on the Union position and made several more sorties over the next three days, but were not able to dislodge the Union forces.
 A week later, Union troops made a demonstration against the Confederate defenses of New Madrid and Pontchartrain joined Confederate land fortifications in firing on the Union troops.
 The Confederates decided to abandon New Madrid.
 That night, Pontchartrain, along with McRae, the gunboat CSS Ivy, and several transports, took Confederate troops, supplies, and weapons from one of the forts guarding New Madrid downriver to Tiptonville, Tennessee, past the Union position at Point Pleasant.
 Pontchartrain was tasked with transporting artillery ammunition and troops during the withdrawal.

 With Confederate forces still holding out on Island Number Ten, Union forces established an artillery position across the Mississippi River from Tiptonville, with hopes of cutting the only supply line to Island Number Ten.
 On March 18, the Union artillery at the new position opened fired on some Confederate transports.
 Pontchartrain, Maurepas, General Polk, and McRae were sent downriver.
 During the exchange, Maurepas and General Polk were damaged, and the Confederate vessels withdrew downstream.
 While the Union guns temporarily withdrew, they later returned and along with the position at Point Pleasant made riverine supply to Island Number Ten difficult.
 In early April, two Union ironclads ran downriver past Island Number Ten, cutting off the Confederate garrison, which attempted to withdraw but was caught and forced to surrender.